mwarning/meshnet-lab/README.md

 ./network.py change graph.json none
 ```

 As an alternative, you can stop all protocols using `./software.py clear` and remove all namespaces using `./network.py clear`.
+This is useful to cleanup after a tests has been interrupted.

+A collections of automated tests with data plot image generation is available in the tests subfolder.

 ## Software Components